maarib-u/MyProject_FinanceTracker/README.md

 - **Expense Tracking**: Record your expenses, categorize them, and view them in a table.
 - **Budget Tracker**: Set a monthly budget, track your spending, and receive alerts when approaching or exceeding your budget.
 - **Custom Categories**: Create and delete custom categories for expenses.
-- **Pie Chart Visualization**: View your expenses in pie chart format to understand your spending patterns.
+- **Pie Chart Visualisation**: View your expenses in pie chart format to understand your spending patterns.
 - **Currency Conversion**: Access exchange rates for converting currencies (integration with an external API).